From Robert Chuckrow, The Tai Chi Book, YMAA Publication Center, Roslindale, MA, 1998.

 Note that neither yin nor yang can be characterized as good or bad.
 We tend to think of standing firm as good and yielding as bad.
 This misconception results from a lack of harmony with nature and from taking a simple-minded approach.
 Nature is neutral, and its range cannot be simplified in terms of good and bad.

 An obvious feature of the T’ai Chi symbol is its perfect continuity of change.
 There are no sharp corners—only uniformly changing circular shapes.
 This continuity implies that we must not allow any gaps in our awareness nor any impulsiveness in our actions.
 Restraint, self-discipline, and awareness of natural cycles are required for eventual appropriate and natural action.
+Discontinuity means a gap in awareness, which puts you in the past and alerts the opponent, giving him an advantage.

 The T’ai Chi symbol is composed entirely of circles or parts thereof.
 There is even the suggestion of rotation about the center (the rotation is counterclockwise in the case of the T’ai Chi symbol in Fig. 1, but the mirror image, whose rotation is clockwise, is also valid).